 - Expectation that Pay Inflation funding received will cover the cost growth.
-(Any shortfall will need be met by discretionary uplift, additional savings or absorbed by Divisions. - In line with the guidance the pay inflation has been excluded from the planning assumptions.
+(Any shortfall will need be met by discretionary uplift, additional savings or absorbed by service Divisions. - The Trust has a bfwd shortfall of £0.450m from the WG 2021-22 pay ward funding which relates to unfunded vacancies pay award and incremental drift, which will need to be managed by each Division as part of its overall budget.